17. Example [nuxt-20]: Porting the [vuejs-22] example

 The problem here is that when you click the [Validate] button, there is no routing from the [nuxt] client.
 Its routing function is therefore not called.
 We fix the problem by duplicating lines 12–17 at the beginning of the authentication method on the [index] page:

-// event handlers
+// event managers

 methods: {